spatialos/gdk-for-unity/docs/projects/blank/tutorial/2/level.md

 A worker connector is a MonoBehaviour that allows you to connect workers to your deployment.
 The GDK provides an abstract WorkerConnector MonoBehaviour class, which has methods for connecting and managing the lifecycle of your worker-instance.

 The Blank Project provides both `UnityClientConnector` and `UnityGameLogicConnector` classes that inherit from the abstract WorkerConnector class.
-Each class sets up a SpatialOS connection of their respective worker type.
+Each class sets up a SpatialOS connection using their respective worker type.

 A worker _prefab_ is a prefab which contains a worker connector script.
 In the Blank Project, the `ClientWorker` prefab contains the `UnityClientConnector` script, and the `GameLogicWorker` prefab contains the `UnityGameLogicConnector` script.